Blazing the Trail:

 Mike Gruntman's scientific interests include the solar system galactic frontier.
 This region where the expanding solar wind meets the surrounding galactic medium remains poorly explored.
 Mike is co-investigator on the NASA mission Interstellar Boundary Explorer (IBEX) launched in October 2008.
 It took 25 years from the original vague concept to the space mission.
 The site presents several key publications on the concept of probing the solar system frontier (1) remotely through imaging in fluxes of energetic neutral atoms and extreme ultraviolet photons and (2) with an interstellar mission.

 Mike Gruntman is professor of astronautics and professor of aerospace engineering at the University of Southern California (USC) and the founding director of the USC Astronautics Program focusing on degrees in space engineering.
-He was honored to serve the first (founding) Chairman (20042007) of a new academic unit focused on space engineering, now the Department of Astronautical Engineering , in the USC Viterbi School of Engineering .
-Gruntman is involved in a number of R&D programs in space science and technology; he is co-investigator in the current NASA missions TWINS and IBEX.
-He authored and co-authored more than 200 publications including three books in the areas of astronautics, space physics, space technology, scientific instrumentation, space sensors, space and rocket history, and astronautical education.
+He was honored to serve the first (founding) Chairman (2004-2007) of a new academic unit focused on space engineering, now the Department of Astronautical Engineering, in the USC Viterbi School of Engineering Gruntman is involved in a number of research and development programs in space science and technology; he is co-investigator in the current NASA missions TWINS and IBEX.
+He authored and co-authored nearly 300 scholarly publications – including four books – in the areas of astronautics, space physics, space technology, scientific instrumentation, space sensors, space and rocket history, and astronautical education.

 Various events, documents, and publications related (and very few unrelated) to history of spacecraft and rocketry.